Suicide Rate in the United States in 2025 – Latest Insight and Analysis

 Economic swings, a culture of self-reliance, and widespread firearm access keep Wyoming among the states with the highest suicide rates

-Wyoming is close behind, with 26.3 deaths for every 100,000 people, about 157 lives lost.
+Wyoming stays near the top at 26.3 suicide deaths per 100,000 people, about 157 lives lost.

 Other States With High Suicide Rates